 The key to getting this right is to bundle up similar items together.
 Yes, there’s going to be lots of different categories of toys in various odd sizes.
 So try pairing in terms of size and traits of breakability.
 You would want to be packing breakables as securely as you would pack your kitchen glassware.
 And with big soft toys, you can actually place them in boxes directly.

-- Be able to identify the number of boxes you’ll need.
+be able to have a rough figure on the number of boxes you’re going to need.
+Try

 Hospitals, churches, orphanages, childcare, shelters for underprivileged children are few of the places you should consider for donating your kids’ gently used toys.